Hussain1402/Classes_and_objects/README.md

 5. Method Invocation:
     - Call the myMethod() function using the object s1.
 6. Output:
-    - The program prints the message "I am studying in 2nd year.".
+    - The program prints the message "I am studying in 2nd year!".
 7. End